 Individuals with disabilities can obtain a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) by contacting the program contact person listed in this section.

 Notice of Intent to Apply: The Department will be able to develop a more efficient process for reviewing grant applications if it has a better understanding of the number of entities that intend to apply for funding under this competition.
 Therefore, the Secretary strongly encourages each potential applicant to notify the Department of the applicant's intent to submit an application for funding by completing a Web-based form.
-When completing this form, applicants will provide (1) the applicant organization's name and address, (2) information on the competitive priority or priorities under which the applicant intends to apply, (3) schools that will be served through the MSAP grant with NCES numbers and grades, and (4) MSAP grant writer.
-Applicants may access this form online at http://www2.ed.gov/programs/magnet/index.html.
+When completing this form, applicants will provide (1) the applicant organization's name and address, (2) the number of and proposed theme(s) of school(s) that will be served through the MSAP grant, and (3) information on the priority or priorities (if any) under which the applicant intends to apply.
+Applicants may access this form online at http://innovation.ed.gov/what-we-do/parental-options/magnet-school-assistance-program-msap/.
 Applicants that do not complete this form may still apply for funding.

-Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria and the competitive preference that reviewers use to evaluate your application.
-You are strongly encouraged to limit the application narrative [Part III] to no more than 100 pages, using the following standards:
+Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria and the competitive preference priorities that reviewers use to evaluate your application.
+You must limit the application narrative to no more than 150 pages, using the following standards:

 - Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and graphs.